 The fingerboard may not play as large a role as the body wood in defining your sound, but it certainly will have an effect on it.
-And not just in terms of tone produced – the fingerboard will also affect the feel of your guitar whilst playing as well as changing its aesthetics, so it’s important to select the wood that’s appropriate for you.
+And not just in terms of tone produced – the fingerboard will also affect the feel of your guitar whilst playing, as well as changing its aesthetics.
+So it’s important to select the choice that’s appropriate for you.

 Although there are masses of varying types of woods used as guitar fretboards you are most likely going to find one of three main species on the majority of guitars: Ebony, Maple and Rosewood.
 Let’s take a look at the characteristics of each one to help you decide which is the best for you…

 Ebony is known for its clear, crisp attack which is often even brighter than maple.
 It has a similar density to maple, but has oilier pores and more brittle grains.
 Due to the very tight grains in the wood, ebony does not require a finish and this gives the fingerboard a very slick, fast playing quality which many players favor.

 Although many variations exist, ebony is generally the darkest fretboard wood you will find on most guitars, making it very popular on guitars designed for heavier music where everything must be black!
 Although rosewood can also be dyed to give a darker finish it is easy to spot the difference between the two woods due to the size of the grain which is much larger on the rosewood.

 Ebony fretboards are generally favoured by guitarists who prefer a very bright, razor sharp top end or a very tight, well-defined low end.

 Maple is similar to ebony in that it produces a well-defined, crisp and bright sound.
 It is a very dense, strong wood which is more often than not found on Fender guitars.